hassadee/jsascii/README.markdown

 The pixel data can then be retrieved from the canvas via getImageData() and converted into ASCII text.
 The original image is then replaced with the new ASCII image.
 Only every other line in the image is used, since the characters used are twice as tall as they are wide.

-###Usage###
+Usage
 ---------

-Set to true to convert image to ASCII:
+- Set to true to convert image to ASCII

 	asciify=(true/false)

-Set to high to use all pixels in image, medium to use every other and low to use only one in four pixels.
+- Set to high to use all pixels in image, medium to use every other and low to use only one in four pixels.

 	asciiresolution=(low/medium/high)

-Set to 1 to maintain the size of the original image, 2 to double the size, etc.
+- Set to 1 to maintain the size of the original image, 2 to double the size, etc.

 	asciiscale=(1-5)

-Set to true to render the characters in color.
+- Set to true to render the characters in color.

 	asciicolor=(true/false)

-Set to true to render the characters as colored blocks (only if asciicolor=true).
+- Set to true to render the characters as colored blocks (only if asciicolor=true).

 	asciiblock=(true/false)

-Inverts the character lookup table, so bright becomes dark and vice versa.
+- Inverts the character lookup table, so bright becomes dark and vice versa.

 	asciiinvert=(true/false)

-Use a custom character lookup table, default is " .,:;+i1tfLCG08@".
+- Use a custom character lookup table, default is " .,:;+i1tfLCG08@".

 	asciichars=("...")

-###Demo###
+Demo
 ---------

 	<html>